 ESG Disclosure Risk & Governance Review

-SuSciCo helps Malaysian SMEs, manufacturers, suppliers, exporters and PLCs review ESG and sustainability disclosures, draft sustainability reports, targets and supporting evidence before they are published, submitted, questioned or relied upon.
+SuSciCo helps Malaysian companies review ESG and sustainability disclosures, targets, metrics and supporting evidence before they are published, submitted, questioned or relied upon.

-This service is designed for companies that need a clearer internal basis for ESG statements, targets, metrics and claims before management, customers, auditors, investors or the Board ask difficult questions.
+This service is for companies that need a clearer internal basis for ESG statements before management, customers, auditors, investors or the Board ask difficult questions.

-We help identify where ESG disclosures may be unsupported, unclear, overextended, inconsistent, or not yet supported by sufficient evidence and governance.
+We help identify where disclosures may be unsupported, unclear, overextended, inconsistent or not yet supported by sufficient evidence and governance.

 The objective is simple: help management understand what can be responsibly disclosed, what needs qualification, and where further evidence or internal review is needed.